-At the fund level, the funds contribute to the
+At the fund level, the funds contribute to the achievement of impact through both financial and non-financial channels, including:

-achievement of impact through both financial and non-financial channels, including:
+Blending public and private capital: Utilizing public capital to mobilize additional private funding for emerging markets allows the funds to achieve impact with scale.

-- Blending public and private capital: Utilizing public capital to mobilize additional private funding for emerging markets allows the funds to achieve impact with scale. - Combining targeted investments with customized technical assistance: In addition to advising and managing debt and equity funds, Finance in Motion manages technical assistance facilities to support investees in strengthening their capacities. - Building enabling ecosystems: Financing is crucial but not in itself wholly sufficient for markets and individuals to thrive.
+- Signaling that impact matters: By stipulating clear requirements in terms of target group focus and reach, including regular reporting on the use of proceeds, the funds support or strengthen the investees' focus on certain target groups. - Grow new/undersupplied capital markets: The funds contribute to building and establishing new or underserved sectors and markets by providing debt or equity financing. - Combining targeted investments with customized technical assistance: In addition to advising and managing debt and equity funds, Finance in Motion manages technical assistance facilities to support investees in strengthening their capacities.
+This provides an opportunity for continuous and active engagement with the investees. - Building enabling ecosystems: Financing is crucial but not in itself wholly sufficient for markets and individuals to thrive.
 The funds therefore aim to support the systemic factors that contribute to development, such as a conducive regulatory environment, sector knowledge-sharing, availability of support organizations, and sustainable industry practices.